 There are reasons to create widgets, even just to render static content, to enable reuse throughout the community.
 In cases where you need to simply place some static content or some HTML embed code, consider using the Generic Content or Unfiltered HTML widgets to decrease development time.
 See "Inserting Custom HTML and Content" in How can I rebrand my community in an upgrade-safe way? for more details.

-When working with widgets, it is important to edit existing platform-defined widgets instead of using the "Save As" feature in most cases, specifically:
+When working with widgets and themes, it is important to edit existing platform-defined widgets or themes instead of using the "Save as Copy" feature in most cases, specifically:

-- Edit the widget when the changes you plan to make to not significantly affect the purpose or functionality of the widget.
+- Edit when the changes you plan to make to not significantly affect the purpose or functionality of the widget or theme.
 If you're making changes to simplify or embellish the widget or to enable a unique layout, you're better off editing the existing widget.
+Editing existing widgets/themes will ensure that they are reviewed in upgrades for changes to implementation and the platform tooling for diffing and merging will be enabled to add new platform-defined functionality in customized widgets.

 For more details about the widget and UX upgrade process, see How do I upgrade the user experience of my community?